RemiChavance/bizhawk-luasocket/readme.md

 # Bizhawk LuaSocket

-Here's an implementation of Bizhawk that can run Lua script using LuaSocket.
+Here's an implementation of Bizhawk that can run Lua scripts using LuaSocket.\
 Only tested with Windows 10 Pro Version 22H2, Python 3.12.0, Bizhawk 2.9.1

 ## How to use it